jeffbuttars/virtualcandy/README.md

 ### vcbundle

-Creates a package bundle containing all of the packages listed in the current [Virtualenv](http://www.virtualenv.org/en/latest/index.html)'s VC\_DEFUALT\_VENV\_REQFILE file.
-The name of the bundle output will be 'VC\_DEFUALT\_VENV\_NAME.pybundle', but with any leading '.' stripped from the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) name.
-For instance, if VC\_DEFUALT\_VENV\_NAME is '.myenv' the bundle will be named 'myenv.pybundle'.
+Creates a package bundle containing all of the packages listed in the current [Virtualenv](http://www.virtualenv.org/en/latest/index.html)'s VC\_DEFAULT\_VENV\_REQFILE file.
+The name of the bundle output will be 'VC\_DEFAULT\_VENV\_NAME.pybundle', but with any leading '.' stripped from the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) name.
+For instance, if VC\_DEFAULT\_VENV\_NAME is '.myenv' the bundle will be named 'myenv.pybundle'.

 ### vc\_auto\_activate

-Checks the current directory for a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) named VC\_DEFUALT\_VENV\_NAME.
+Checks the current directory for a [Virtualenv](http://www.virtualenv.org/en/latest/index.html) named VC\_DEFAULT\_VENV\_NAME.
 If it exists it is activated.
 This function is put into the PROMPT\_COMMAND variable and executed on every changed of directory.
 This function is intended for internal use by VirtualCandy iteself, but it is available to the user.